ga4gh/ga4gh-schemas/doc/source/api/network.rst

 Service operators choose whether to respond to announcements, or whether to add a peer to their peer list.
 Since services are free to manage their peer list as they please, various network configurations can be achieved.
-A a single decentralized fully connected network can be made by bootstrapping using a list of known good peers.
+A single decentralized fully connected network can be made by bootstrapping using a list of known good peers.

 Public Initial Peers
 ********************